sotte/sotte_qmk_keyboard_layout/README.md

 A fairly simple nav layer.

-Note: you can use AGSC on the left side to create complex arrow movements/selections and delete behavior.
+Note: you can use AGCS on the left side to create complex arrow movements/selections and delete behavior.
 AGCS are callum style one-shot keys and can be used on other layers as well.